nidhaloff/igel/docs/README.rst

 |

-A delightful machine learning tool that allows you to train/fit, test and use machine learning (ML) models **without writing code**
+A delightful machine learning tool that allows you to train/fit, test, and use machine learning (ML) models **without writing code**

 .. note::
-    I'm also working on a GUI desktop app for igel based on people's requests.
+    I'm also working on a GUI desktop app for *igel* based on people's requests.
 You can find it under `Igel-UI <https://github.com/nidhaloff/igel-ui/>`_.

 * Free software: MIT license